Risk Management

 |

-| Threats | Changes in customer operations resulting from the current or a future epidemic could affect the Group’s manufacturing operations and sales. | ||
+| Threats | Changes in customer operating conditions resulting from the spread of an infectious disease could affect the Group’s manufacturing operations and sales. | ||

-| Threats | The ongoing pandemic or a future epidemic could lead to delays, suspensions, or stoppages of the Group’s operations. | ||
+| Threats | The spread of an infectious disease could lead to delays, suspensions, or stoppages of the Group’s operations. | ||

 | Threats | Increased virulence of an infectious disease could affect the lives of employees. | ||